 Managers need to realize that two-way communication is also important.
-You have to be open to receiving feedback from your team members in order to improve your own communication and leadership/management style.
+Open communication means that you have to be open to receiving feedback from your team members in order to improve your own communication and leadership/management style.
 Have a system where team members can easily send you feedback, perhaps via email, face to face or anonymously.
-Encourage team members to give you suggestions on what could be improved, how the team can communicate better and ideas for the future of the company.
+Encourage team members to give you suggestions on what could be improved for higher employee satisfaction, and, how the team can communicate better with ideas for the future of the company.

 How the MLB Improved Communication and Increased Meeting Attendance by Using Lifesize

 Major League Baseball is the most historic professional sports league in the United States, bringing 73 million people to ballparks across North America with events like the World Baseball Classic and the All-Star Game.
 These events require months of preparation and coordination with more than 50 people dispersed across multiple locations.